easylearningbd/advance-ecommerce-project/README.md

 ## Documentation

-For swagger documentations please open : localhost:8000/api/documentation
+For swagger documentations please open : localhost:8000/api/docs

 ## CPANEL

+- for FILESYSTEM_DRIVER and storate you need: https://gist.github.com/saber13812002/75db95cc2ce47067e8730f3ff8e9def5

  - your php version should be 7.4
  - mbstring and fileinfo installed in extension tab